benyakirten/benyakir-writes/README.md

 Page transitions use react-transition-group instead of the usual Gatsby page transition plugins.
 They weren't working for one reason or another.
 All pages for blog categories (other than none), blog posts, projects, short stories and books are dynamically (then statically) generated. so typical Gatsby fare.

 ## Planned Changes

-> Add global search functionality to the sidebar
-> Add the showcase pages from benyakiredits.com (this is a lot more work than I'm willing to put in for now)
+> Add the showcase pages from benyakiredits.com (it will be awhile before this happens.
+Don't hold your breath)
-> Improve the search functionality to use hash tables instead of arrays
+> Improve the filter functionality to use hash tables instead of arrays
 > Add unit and E2E testing

 ## Changelog